 - 1. Approach quickly and calmly stopping any hurtful behaviour.
-Position yourself at the children's level.
+Where possible position yourself at the children's level.
 Use a calm voice.
-Gently reach out to children who are angry or upset. - 2.Acknowledge feelings.
+Gently reach out to children who are angry or upset. - 2.Recognising, empathising, and validating feelings.
 Allow extra time if the children are very upset.
-Once children are confident that their feelings are recognised and understood by others they can let go of their feelings and begin to think clearly about possible solutions. - 3.Gather information.
+Once children are confident that their feelings are recognised and understood by themselves and others they can begin to think clearly about possible solutions.
+Some children will need help identifying their feelings and labelling them. - 3.Gather information.
 Give children plenty of time to describe what they think happened.
 Each child may give a different account but it is important to hear all sides fully.
-As you listen remain neutral. - 4.
-Restate the problem.
+As you listen remain neutral. - 4.Set limits on behaviour.
 Use the children's own words to restate the problems as you heard them.
-Rephrase any language that is hurtful. - 5.Ask for solutions and choose one together.
+Rephrase any language that is hurtful.
+Explain that the way they feel is ok, but the behaviour was not and we need to find different ways to express their feelings. - 5.Problem solving together.
 Avoid taking sides or imposing solutions.
 Give the children plenty of time to think of solutions.
 If they can't agree you may ask them if they would like to hear your idea.
 Help children think about the consequences of any solutions they suggest. - 6.
 Give follow up support.
 Recognise the children's accomplishment of solving their problems with a simple positive statement.
 Be sensitive to their needs for additional support later.
 You may want to check on them after a few minutes.